 - 13 easy poems from around the Spanish-speaking world.
 I used this for a lesson discussed in this blog post.

-- My current composition error correction code, largely based on my department‘s standard: Guía de revisión.
+- My current composition error correction code: Guía de revisión.
 The idea is to point out the errors so that the student can fix them.

 - A complete list of the more than 200 boot verbs of Spanish, plus 90 (!!!) -zco verbs: irregular verb list.

 - A list of popular fiction titles from Spain, suitable for an advanced student or a Spanish teacher: Lecturas.

 - Elsewhere on this website, a slideshow with some asymmetrical Spanish/English correspondences

 - My favorite writing activity for the subjunctive: a creative dialogue between two famous people (real or fictional) where every line uses the subjunctive: diálogo subjuntivo indicativo .
 You can imagine the possibilities, for example:

 Julieta: Tengo miedo de que mi padre te mate.